|

 1. Replace Old Furniture

 Consider replacing old furniture, mattresses, and car seats that may contain high levels of flame retardants.
-Especially furniture, as you spend a good amount of time on.
+Especially furniture, as you spend a good amount of time on it.

 Older furniture, especially if it’s ripped or deteriorating, may have a higher likelihood of releasing dust and particles containing flame retardants.